PoshCode/PowerShellPracticeAndStyle/Best-Practices/Building-Reusable-Tools.md

 # TOOL-05 Use PowerShell standard parameter naming

-Tools should be consistent with PowerShell native cmdlets in regards parameter naming.
+Tools should be consistent with PowerShell native cmdlets in regard to parameter naming.

 For example, use $ComputerName and $ServerInstance rather than something like $Param_Computer or $InstanceName.